 5. Training

-- General training: Before you start your new hire training process for a specific job description, it’s good to educate a new employee on the company culture, processes, expectations, objectives, and their role in making an impact.
-This step in the new hire onboarding process would give the employee a sense of direction and motivation to perform well.
+- General training: Before you start your new hire orientation program for a specific job description, it’s good to educate a new employee on the company culture, processes, expectations, objectives, and their role in making an impact.
+This step would give the employee a sense of direction and motivation to perform well.

 - Job-specific training: Every team has its own culture, unique workflows, and different tools used for work.
 The work of a writer would be vastly different from that of a marketer.
-This is why, for a successful onboarding, mentors must teach the nitty gritties of their craft to the new team members.
-For instance, sales people need to get a comprehensive idea about the company before they can start with their sales pitches.
+This is why, for a successful onboarding, mentors must teach the nitty-gritty of their craft to the new team members.
+For instance, salespeople need to gain a comprehensive understanding of the company, their used CRMs, workflows, etc., before they can begin their sales pitches.
 Likewise, developers need to spend time understanding the codebases and architectures.
-A good learning management system is paramount for effective onboarding.
-Our thoroughly researched list of best learning management systems might help you choose.
+A good learning management system, or LMS, is paramount for effective onboarding.
+And even a free LMS can make a difference.

 6. Check-ins

-- First month check-in: By now, your new hire has started to get the hang of work.
-Although managers should have regular check-ins throughout the first year of the new hire, the first-month milestone is particularly important.
-Ensure that your employee received their first paycheck on time and check in with them to see if they’re getting along with everyone and making work progress.
+- First-month check-in: By now, your new hire should have started to get the hang of work.
+Although managers should have regular check-ins throughout the first year of the new hire, the first-month milestone is significant.
+Given that almost half of employees would find it very difficult if their pay were delayed by one week, it’s wise to ensure that your employee receive their first paycheck on time and check in with them to see if they’re getting along with everyone and making satisfactory progress at work.

-- Three-month check-in: 86% of new hires decide to leave or stay within the first six months.
-If you want to improve your retention, check in regularly with your employee for the first three months.
+- Three-month check-in: New hire retention went up by 82% for employers with effective onboarding, so if you want to improve your retention, check in regularly with your employee for the first three months.
 Review their work frequently, give them thoughtful feedback, schedule relevant training, and organize social gatherings.

 - Feedback and appraisal: The entire onboarding process usually comes to an end after the first year.
-If your template for onboarding was thoughtfully curated, it would probably reflect in the performance of the employee.
-Give constructive feedback and discuss any changes to compensation.
+If your template for onboarding were thoughtfully curated, it would likely reflect in the employee's performance.
+Give constructive feedback and discuss any changes to incentive compensation.

 - Future development: Encourage your employee to share his or her future aspirations and help create a roadmap for the same.

-Integrating a new employee into your company can look like a daunting task but doesn’t have to be.
+Integrating a new employee into your company can look like a daunting task, but it doesn’t have to be.
 This onboarding template has been made after hours of research and draws inspiration from companies that boast of a great hiring culture.
-Use it to improve your employee satisfaction and retention rates.
+Use it to improve your employee experience, satisfaction, and retention rates.